hashicorp/terraform-provider-azurerm/website/docs/r/subnet_network_security_group_association.html.markdown

 The following arguments are supported:

-* `network_security_group_id` - (Optional) The ID of the Network Security Group which should be associated with the Subnet.
+* `network_security_group_id` - (Required) The ID of the Network Security Group which should be associated with the Subnet.
 Changing this forces a new resource to be created.

 * `subnet_id` - (Required) The ID of the Subnet.
 Changing this forces a new resource to be created.